docQodly/docs/docs/studio/design-webforms/conditionalStates.md

 Conditions within Qodly are classified into two types:

+### Local Conditions

+Local Conditions are specific to the currently selected state and can be customized to meet unique logic requirements of that state.

 ### Saved Conditions

 Saved Conditions are reusable and can be applied across different states, stored within the `Saved Conditions` area for easy access and application.

 :::info
-For more details, please refer to the [Saved Conditions](#saved-conditions-area) area.
+For more details, please refer to the [Saved Conditions](#saved-conditions-area) area section.
 :::

-### Local Conditions

-Local Conditions are specific to the currently selected state and can be customized to meet unique logic requirements of that state.

 ## Conditions Interface